Classification Appeals Will Affect Thousands of Business Owners

 The Michigan Department of Treasury, through the Attorney General's office, has also been sending taxpayers letters enclosing stipulations for entry of consent judgment concerning the appeals.
 Taxpayers should not sign a stipulation for entry of consent judgment without first consulting with legal counsel.

 Varnum has a long history of successfully representing property owners before the Michigan Tax Tribunal on all types of matters, including classification appeals.
-If you have received notice of an appeal of the classification of your property, or if you would like to talk with a Varnum attorney to discuss your property tax strategies, please contact any of the following members of Varnum's Property Tax Services and Appeals team:
+If you have received notice of an appeal of the classification of your property, or if you would like to talk with a Varnum attorney to discuss your property tax strategies, please contact any member of Varnum's Property Tax Services and Appeals team.